Making a change

 Save the Children’s on the ground presence and expertise in child survival helps provide a local perspective on child mortality to help the partnership to reach some of the most vulnerable children with life-saving interventions.
 Our partnership mission of helping to save the lives of one million children by tackling preventable under five mortality aligns with the Sustainable Development Goals, specifically Goal 3 (Good Health and Wellbeing) and Goal 17 (Partnerships for the Goals)

 The partnership is starting to deliver measurable results.
-By November 2015 the global partnership has directly reached over 3.6 million people, including 1.3 million children.
+By November 2016 the global partnership had directly reached over 2.6 million children.
 Key achievements to date include: